Watch out, IKEA.

 Thoughts, ideas and other uses:

--Serve with mashed cauliflower or cauliflower rice.
-I have spilled the secrets of fluffy mashed cauliflower here, pets.
+- Serve with mashed cauliflower or cauliflower rice.
+I have spilled the secrets of fluffy mashed cauliflower here and roasty-toasty cauliflower rice here, pets.